mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/windows-wsl.md

 1. Install the Windows Subsystem for Linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10

+      **Note:** Docker for Windows expects path to have the format `/c/foo/bar`, but WSL uses `/mnt/c/foo/bar` instead.

+      Run `winver` and check which version of Windows you have.
+If you are using `1803` or higher, then tou need to create a file `/etc/wsl.conf` with the following content to make sure your drives are mounted at the root rather than inside `/mnt`:

+       [automount]
+       root = /

+      If you are using an older version, you need to create custom bind points:

+       sudo mkdir /c
+       sudo mount --bind /mnt/c /c

+      For more on how to properly set up Docker for Windows and WSL see [here](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).

 2. Install and setup Docker:

     * Install Docker for Windows: https://docs.docker.com/docker-for-windows/
     * Link Windows Subsystem for Linux to Docker for Windows: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4.
         * You should end up with the Docker client running on Linux (WSL) sending commands to your Docker Engine daemon installed on Windows.
+    * Go to Docker Desktop > Settings > Resources > File Sharing and make sure you check the drives where you are going to run `mattermost-server` from.

     **Note:** [MM-9791](https://github.com/mattermost/mattermost-server/pull/10872) introduced using [docker-compose](https://docs.docker.com/compose/) to manage containers.
 To preserve your data on upgrade, execute the following steps.